-We are committed to protecting and preserving the environment in all aspects of our business, including production operations, well work programs, and decommissioning activities.
-Our policies and procedures are designed to meet or exceed adherence with all federal, state and local regulations, and we expect our contractors to have similar programs in place.
-Our efforts to minimize our operational impact are multi-faceted, including reducing greenhouse gas ("GHG") and air emissions, minimizing the use of freshwater, preventing spills, safeguarding local water supplies and minimizing waste.
-Our ongoing environmental programs are designed to not only reduce our operational impacts but also improve efficiency, lower costs and reduce risk, which promotes the long-term sustainability of our business, while enhancing our relationships with the communities in which we operate.
+We recognize and embrace our responsibility to produce energy resources that the world needs while also limiting our impact to the environment.
+As we focus on meeting the growing demand for affordable and responsible energy, we are committed to protecting and preserving the environment in all aspects of our business, including production operations, well work programs, and decommissioning activities.
+Our policies and procedures are designed to maintain strict compliance with all federal, state and local regulations, and we expect our contractors to have similar programs in place.
+Our efforts to minimize our operational impact are multifaceted, including reducing greenhouse gas ("GHG") and air emissions, minimizing the use of freshwater, preventing spills, safeguarding local water supplies and minimizing waste.
+Our ongoing environmental programs are designed to not only reduce our operational impacts but also improve efficiency, lower costs and reduce risk, which results in a more stable and sustainable business that benefits all our stakeholders.